mharrish7/mharrish7/README.md

  ```

 ## Current Works
+ Currently learning
- Currently learning tensorflow and integrating it with kivy and flask.
+ 	1.tensorflow and integrating it with kivy and flask.
+ 	2.learning DS and algos.

 ## Other Stuff
   Yet to fill